i-forgo-it/Automatic/README.md

 # how to use
 First you need to download all the tools that are used in the script nuclei,subfinder,httpx,gf,Haylxon,puredns,waybackurls or gau,(sqlmap,dalfox,corsy.py)those between brackets are optional.
-Note, if you have an error it may because of the tools that are not updated or propelly set up for example gf with the patters and stuff.
+Note, if you have an error it may because of the tools that are not updated or properly  set up for example gf with the patters and stuff.

 Download the script